gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Add factory methods for common platforms to match those used for the Java runtime.
-- Replace or reuse `platforms` container.
-- Add infrastructure to coerce string to platform, architecture or operating system types.
 - Turn what is `ToolChain` into a tool chain locator or factory.
 - Turn what is `PlatformToolChain` into an immutable tool chain.
 Resolve the tool chain during configuration, and use this as input for incremental build.
 - Treat Java tool chain as input for incremental build.